GuacamoleEnjoyer/UNBALATROABLE/README.md

 - legendaries could be the devs? (epicjeong)
   - trainstation from ch 3 for ride the bus (this one's changed like three times) C
 - bookend song opening cutscene section with beat arm raised for Raised Fist (epicjeong)
-- Beat's journal for To-Do list (epicjeong)
+  - Beat's journal for To-Do list (epicjeong) C A
 - arcade covers for Zany, Mad, Crazy... jokers (Accurate Beatgetta)
 - pamphlet for mail-in-rebait (HeroOfYore)
 - the forgetter concert that beat wrecks in chapter four for hac (bedfan)
   - Abstract joker the art from quaver's place ch1 (Stanza Rorae) C
-- SQUARE UP for luchador (HeroOfYore)
+  - SQUARE UP for luchador (HeroOfYore) C
 - ch 1 escape sequence for Hit The Road (bedfan)
 - HARM poster for Certificate (bedfan)
 - No Signal or Sound Test TV for hologram (me and bedfan)